-Join our RTE Summit 2.0 on the 14th of November in Amsterdam.
+Join our RTE Boost & Summit 3.0 on June 4th & 5th 2018 in the Amsterdam ArenA.
 More information can be found here.

 RTE Summit – 19th June 2017, an inspiring event where 40 Release Train Engineers (RTEs) from 4 countries and 13 organizations gathered in Amsterdam to share ideas and experiences.

 The program started with a lunch, provided by the host of the event: Philips Lighting.
 Andres Jansen (BlinkLane) kicked off the event with explaining the ‘why’ behind organizing this event: it is extreme valuable and inspiring to bring people in this, often new, RTE-role together.
 To provide the opportunity to connect, to share knowledge and experiences and to empower RTEs once more in their so crucial role in the scaled agile organization.
 Paul Coelen (Philips Lighting) took over with a warm welcome and introduced us into the world of ‘Light Beyond Illumination’.
 After this, seven short presentations were given by RTEs from different organizations.
 All sharing their insights and the challenges they face on a day-today basis.